The Breed Standard

 The general characteristics are similar to those of the male, allowing for the natural sexual differences.

-Male and female plummage: Black, with beetle-green sheen in abundance.
+Male and female plumage: Black, with beetle-green sheen in abundance.

-Male and female plummage: golden-buff throughout and buff to the skin.
+Male and female plumage: golden-buff throughout and buff to the skin.
 (Note: The male’s tail is often black to bronze but the ideal is a whole buff bird).

 Male Plumage : Neck hackle rich gold.
 Back and saddle dark gold.
 Main tail black, sickles black, coverts black, the whole to have a beetle-green sheen.
 Saddle-hackle dark gold, a little lighter gold at tips not objectionable.
 Wing-bow dark gold, same shade as back; coverts or bar black with beetle-green sheen; secondaries forming the bay a flat brown, showing a triangular brown bay; primaries a flat black, with the lower edge flat brown, and all well hidden when the wing is closed and tucked up.
 Breast and all underbody parts black with patches of golden brown spangle; solid shiny black should be striven for in these parts.
 Under-colour decided blue to blue-grey, with a little buff or light golden brown in places on breast.